Pet parenting in Germany

 Caring for your pet

-Animal cruelty and neglect will be investigated and could be punishable under UCMJ and German law.
-Please don’t abandon your pets if circumstances arise that prevent you from caring for them.
+Animal cruelty, neglect, and abandonment will be investigated and, if guilty, is punishable under UCMJ and German law.
+Please don't abandon your pets if circumstances arise that prevent you from caring for them.
 Contact your local veterinary clinic or animal shelter (Tierheim) to help facilitate adoption.
 Your pet deserves the best care possible.

 Checklist for pet parents